Joseph Nicolosi's Beliefs

 Others—particularly boys with a sensitive, emotional temperament— failed to make a strong connection with their fathers.
 While their fathers may have loved them in their own way, such boys craved an emotional closeness that these fathers could not provide.
 As these boys grew toward adulthood, other males began to seem mysterious, exciting and unknowable, and so they came to romanticize the maleness that they craved to know.
 (As the late psychologist Dr. A. Dean Byrd warned, “Fathers, hug your sons—or someday, another man will.”)

-The legitimate therapist will not simply accept at face value, the client’s gay feelings.
+The legitimate therapist will not simply accept the client’s gay feelings at face value.
 He must always ask “why,” rather than locking the client into an unwanted gay self-identification.

-Dr. Nicolosi Sr.’s work ended when he passed away suddenly in March of 2017.
-But his books are still available, and therapists remain who are continuing some aspects of his original pioneering work.
+Dr. Nicolosi Sr.’s work ended when he passed away in March of 2017.
+But his books are still available, and therapists who continue much of his pioneering work remain.

 Welcome to JosephNicolosi.com.
 I’m Joseph Nicolosi, Jr., the conveniently named son of Dr. Nicolosi.
 I’m also a clinical psychologist, researcher, and author.
 Enter your email here to get immediate exclusive access to two free audio chapters of my father’s book, Shame and Attachment Loss.